jackyko1991/Vessel-Centerline-Extraction/README.md

 # Vessel-Centerline-Extraction
 An interactive software to extract vessel centerline.
-The open end vessel will be enclosed in the process
+The open end vessel will be enclosed in the process.
+Following parameters will be included in the output centerline vtp file:

+- Abscissas
+- Curvature
+- Fenet system (Binomal, Normal, Tangent)
+- Parallel Transport Normals
+- Radius
+- Torsion

 Required packages: CMake VTK, VMTK